iann0036/tabd/README.md

   <img src="https://github.com/iann0036/iann0036/blob/master/static/tabd_logo.png?raw=true" alt="Tab'd Logo" width="300px" />
 </p>

-Bring transparency to modern development with Tab'd - a VS Code extension that tracks and visualizes AI-assisted coding and copy-paste operations in your codebase.
+Bring transparency to modern development with Tab'd - an IDE extension that tracks and visualizes AI-assisted coding and copy-paste operations in your codebase.
 Help your team understand code authorship and maintain accountability in an era of AI-powered development, while gaining insights into your own coding patterns.

 > [!WARNING]
 > This extension is in active development and is not yet suitable for production use.
 Detection of AI-generated edits may not be reliable.
 Please [raise an issue](https://github.com/iann0036/tabd/issues) if you experience any problems.